Protests threaten to become coronavirus ‘super-spreader’ events

-The pandemic that upended everyday life and killed more than 104,000 Americans no longer leads the newscasts as protests against police brutality roil major cities, sparking concern the public may let up its guard against the insidious disease.
+The pandemic that upended everyday life and killed more than 104,000 Americans no longer leads the newscasts as protests against police brutality roil major cities, sparking concern that the public may let up its guard against the insidious disease.

-Disease trackers already feared a second wave of transmission as businesses slowly reopen and people eager to socialize crowd into beach towns and summertime party hubs.
+Disease trackers already feared a second wave of transmission as businesses slowly reopened and people eager to socialize crowded into beach towns and summertime party hubs.

-Now, people marching or rioting in the wake of George Floyd’s death in Minneapolis aren’t practicing social distancing, either, creating fears that protests will become “super-spreader” events.
+Now, people marching or rioting in the wake of George Floyd’s death in Minneapolis aren’t practicing social distancing, either, creating fears that protests will become “superspreader” events.

 “Don’t snatch defeat from the jaws of victory.
-We’re talking about reopening in one week in New York City and now we’re seeing these mass gatherings over the past several nights that could in fact exacerbate the COVID-19 spread,” New York Gov. Andrew Cuomo said.
+We’re talking about reopening in one week in New York City, and now we’re seeing these mass gatherings over the past several nights that could, in fact, exacerbate the COVID-19 spread,” New York Gov. Andrew Cuomo said.
 “We spent all this time closed down, locked down, masks, socially distanced — and then you turn on the TV and you see these mass gatherings that could potentially be infecting hundreds and hundreds of people, after everything that we have done.
-We have to take a minute and ask ourselves, what are we doing here?”
+We have to take a minute and ask ourselves, ‘What are we doing here?’”

 The Democratic governor said he shares the protesters’ outrage and noted that America’s struggle with racism extends far beyond the Minneapolis incident.
-Still, he’s concerned about the gatherings.
+Still, he is concerned about the gatherings.

-“How many super-spreaders were in that crowd?” he said, before addressing the fact many protesters aren’t in the most vulnerable age group.
+“How many superspreaders were in that crowd?” he said before addressing the fact that many protesters weren’t in the most vulnerable age group.
 “How many young people went home and kissed their mother ‘hello’ or shook hands with their father or hugged their father or their grandfather or their grandmother or their brother or their sister and spread a virus?”

 Protesters in cities across America are shouting, potentially releasing virus-laded droplets.
-And while they are outside, allowing viral particles to drift off, demonstrators are so close together there is plenty of risk.
+Although they are outside, allowing viral particles to drift off, demonstrators are so close together that there is plenty of risk.

 “The single thing that I am most worried about is a lot of these folks aren’t wearing masks or have them down around their neck, and a lot of police aren’t wearing masks,” said Jordan Strauss, managing director for business intelligence and investigations at Kroll, a global risk consultancy.